 Single-family residences are not the only target for frenzied buyers right now.
 Multifamily properties are also drawing interest, despite COVID-induced eviction moratoriums.

 Although it is still significantly down year-over-year, multifamily investment rose by nearly 56% in the third quarter of 2020 from the preceding three months, according to brokerage CBRE.
-Surpassing institutional investors such pension funds and insurance companies, private buyers snatched most of those sales.
+Surpassing institutional investors such as pension funds and insurance companies, private buyers snatched most of those sales.
 This is not surprising given that individual investors own more than 70% of the nation’s small apartment buildings, according to the National Multifamily Housing Council.

 “Duplexes and triplexes are by far the most popular ones with investors,” said Gurdeep Rihal with Century21 HomeStar in Solon, Ohio.
 “That's the bread and butter right there.
 A lot of investors like that because it's a safer bet.”